phased.BarrageJammer object models a broadband

 The real and imaginary parts of the complex white Gaussian noise sequence each have variance equal to 1/2 the effective radiated power in watts.
 Denote the effective radiated power in watts by P. The barrage jammer output is:

-In this equation, x[n] and y[n] are mutually uncorrelated sequences of Gaussian random variables with zero mean and unit variance.
+uncorrelated sequences of zero-mean Gaussian random variables with

 This example demonstrates how to simulate the effect of a barrage jammer on a target echo.